20 Most used project management charts by managers

 Gantt chart

-Gantt charts are undoubtedly the most prominent project management charts that modern businesses and managers use to control their projects.
-A Gantt chart provides you with a timeline view of your projects.
+Gantt charts are undoubtedly the most prominent project management charts modern businesses and managers use to control their projects.
+It provides you with a timeline view of your projects.
 It allows you to visualize how different tasks/activities of a project are connected and how they fit into the project timeline.

-A Gantt chart is a variation of the bar chart and is quite easy to interpret.
-The vertical axis of a Gantt chart represents the project’s tasks while the horizontal axis represents the time duration.
+It is a variation of the bar chart and is relatively easy to interpret.
+The vertical axis of a Gantt chart represents the project’s tasks, while the horizontal axis represents the time duration.

 At present, many leading online project management software like ProofHub offer interactive Gantt charts to help you stay on top of all your projects.

 The best thing about online Gantt chart tools is that they are easy to use and allow team collaboration.
-By using online Gantt charts, you can plan projects, schedule and assign tasks, set task dependencies, associate project milestones with tasks, and track progress.
+You can use a online Gantt charts to plan projects, schedule and assign tasks, set task dependencies, associate project milestones with tasks, and track progress.
 Additionally, you can identify the critical path of a project, which lets you estimate the project duration.

 Gantt charts provide a subtle way of organizing all the essential project data in one place and increasing team productivity.
 Moreover, you can use these charts to manage your projects using the critical path method (CPM).